-The KLCI finished slightly higher on Friday, thanks to modest gains among the financials and slight gains from the plantation stocks and the industrial sector.
+The KLCI finished solidly higher on Monday, thanks to major gains among the financial stocks, while the plantation stocks and the industrial issues finished with more modest gains.

 For comments and feedback: contact email@example.com